oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/GHR.md

 ### [XYLR](XYLR.md)

 They are not just friends, but a couple!
+Do not question about the age gap, this is very different. (un)Surprisingly, he would be a competent father.

 ### [CeRNY](../../Bench/Air%20Conditioners/CeRNY.md)